Own-Data-Privateer/hoardy-web/tool/README.md

     using this together with `--depth` is likely to produce a partially broken result, since skipping an export target will also skip all the documents it references;
     on the other hand, this is quite useful when growing a partial mirror generated with `--remap-all`
   - `--overwrite-dangerously`
-  : export all targets and permit overwriting of old `--output` files under `DESTINATION`;
+  : export all targets while permitting overwriting of old `--output` files under `DESTINATION`;
     DANGEROUS! not recommended, exporting to a new `DESTINATION` with the default `--no-overwrites` and then `rsync`ing some of the files over to the old `DESTINATION` is a safer way to do this

 - export targets: